grommett/blog/clean-promise-chains.md

 }
 ```

 So far not _*so*_ bad, but you can see that this anonymous function is starting to grow and it's wrapped in all the Promise noise.
-Plus it's got some error handling and, oh yeah, it's kicked off by a request too.
+Plus it's got some error handling and, oh yeah, it's kicked off by a request (`fetch`) too.

 Let's go one step further and make this [columnar data](https://github.com/leeoniya/uPlot/tree/master/docs#data-format) so we can put it on a graph.
 Just one point for `sum` and one point for `average`.
 To do this we'll add another function to the chain.